 Does Air Conditioning Help Filter Smoke?

 According to experts, window air conditioners are more effective at purifying air from smoke than small-sized air conditioners with a single hose.
 Air conditioners use air filters to remove contaminants from the air circulating in the home.
-The operation of the air conditioner circulates indoor air, removes heat, and also filters some particles from the air.
-To make sure your air filtration works at peak efficiency, get the highest level of filters you can.
+By operating the air conditioner, indoor air is circulated, heat is removed, and some particles are also filtered out of the air.
+To ensure that your air filtration works at peak efficiency, get the highest level of filters possible.

 Leave Reply